-In this section wall static pressure, total pressure, and swirl angle distributions, as well as flow visualizations are presented.
+In this section, wall static pressure, total pressure, and swirl angle distributions, as well as flow visualizations, are presented.
 The results are used to analyze the flow in the TRS and to validate the CFD simulations.
 The performance of the TRS is considered from the aerodynamic point of view.
 The performance of CFD is evaluated for prediction capabilities of the TRS aerodynamic performance and secondary flows.

-4.1 Inlet conditions

-Inlet measurements of total pressure and flow angles were made for a 30-degree sector located upstream of the OGV.
+4.1 Inlet Conditions.
+Inlet measurements of total pressure and flow angles were made for a 30-deg sector located upstream of the OGV.
 Figure 4 shows typical inlet total pressure contours obtained experimentally, and the corresponding inlet values used in CFD.
-Circumferentially averaged values were used in CFD which means that the circumferential flow non-uniformities were not modelled in the numerical simulations.
+Circumferentially averaged values were used in CFD, which means that the circumferential flow nonuniformities were not modeled in the numerical simulations.